How to Convert From a Traditional IRA to a Roth IRA

-Let's say Alan converts an entirely deductible traditional IRA worth $5,500 to a Roth IRA in 2016.
-Because these funds were entirely deductible, Allan would report $5,500 in additional income on his 2016 tax return.
-He's still entitled to take various deductions or tax credits, just as any other taxpayer could.
+Let's say someone converts an entirely deductible traditional IRA worth $5,500 to a Roth IRA in 2016.
+Because these funds were entirely deductible, they would report $5,500 in additional income on his 2016 tax return.
+They are still entitled to take various deductions or tax credits, just as any other taxpayer could.

-He could therefore offset his $5,500 in additional income with any deductions that were available to him.
-For example, he might offset the Roth conversion income with $5,500 of qualifying charitable deductions or with a $5,500 business loss.
-In this case, his amount of taxable income would remain unchanged even though he had $5,500 in conversion income.
+They could, therefore, offset his $5,500 in additional income with any deductions that were available to him.
+For example, they might offset the Roth conversion income with $5,500 of qualifying charitable deductions or with a $5,500 business loss.
+In this case, their amount of taxable income would remain unchanged even though they had $5,500 in conversion income.